gabrielweyer/cake-build/README.md

 - Use [`SemVer`][semver] to version the `DLLs` and the `NuGet` packages.
   - **Note**: `SemVer` is implemented via [`GitVersion`][git-version].

+I wrote a detailed [blog post][cake-build-post] about this experiment.

 ## Running locally

 ### Pre-requisites